Music Box (Mariah Carey album): Commercial performance

-Other markets

 Music Box became Carey's best-seller in Europe, topping the charts in Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, the Netherlands, Portugal, Scotland, Switzerland and the United Kingdom.
 In Germany, it became her highest-charting album, spending eighty weeks on the German Albums Chart, eleven of which were spent at number one.
-The album was certified double platinum by the BVMI for sales in excess of 1,400,000 million.
+The album was certified double platinum by the BVMI for shipments in excess of million copies in Germany while sales have reached 1.4 million copies sold.
 In the United Kingdom, Music Box remains Carey's highest seller, topping the UK Albums chart for six non-consecutive weeks and being certified quintuple platinum by the British Phonographic Industry.
 It became a million-selling album in France, receiving a Diamond certification and topping the French Album Charts.
 Music Box was certified six-times platinum in the Netherlands, where it spent 12 non-consecutive weeks at number one.
 Music Box ended as the best-selling album of 1994 on the European Top 100 Albums, selling six million copies in Europe, moving another million copies in the region by 1995.

 In Australia, the album spent 18 non-consecutive weeks at number one, and was certified 12-times platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 840,000 copies.
 The album finished at number one on the (ARIA) 1994 End of Year Chart.

-In Asia, Music Box became one of the best-selling albums of 1994, selling 2.2 million copies in Japan alone.
-Sony Music's marketing director Andy Yavasis claimed sales of 600,000 in South Korea, 320,000 copies in Taiwan, 110,000 in Singapore and 80,000 copies in Hong Kong by July 1994.
+It was a major commercial success in Asia.
+It sold 2.6 million copies in Japan alone, making it one of the country's best-selling albums of 1994.
+By July 1994, Sony Music's marketing director Andy Yavasis reported sales of 320,000 in Taiwan, 110,000 in Singapore, and 80,000 in Hong Kong.
+In South Korea, the album sold over 1 million copies, making it one of the country's best-selling albums.
+Along with the soundtrack to The Bodyguard, it is one of only two albums by Western artists to achieve this milestone.

-In Latin America, Music Box also enjoyed success, mostly due to the Spanish version of "Hero", titled "Héroe", which managed the album to sell 500,000 copies in the region.
+In Latin America, Music Box also enjoyed success, mostly due to the Spanish version of "Hero", titled "Héroe", which allowed the album to sell 500,000 copies in the region.

-Worldwide

-Music Box has sold over 28 million copies worldwide, and is one of the best-selling albums of all time.
+As of 2019, Music Box has sold 28 million copies worldwide, and is one of the best-selling albums of all time.